Creating full content templates

 - At this point you haven't created a layout for your template but click Save and continue to save your progress.

-Step 4 - Layout and preview your template
+Step 4 - Layout your template

 Layout your template using the Layout builder.
 For more information, see Using the layout builder.